Mohdfaraz21/Dev-Connect/README.md

 # DevConnect

-A full-stack developer networking platform inspired by Tinder — connect with other developers, send connection requests, chat in real-time, and upgrade to premium plans with Razorpay integration.
+A full-stack developer networking platform inspired by Tinder — connect with other developers, send connection requests, chat in real-time with Socket.io, and upgrade to premium plans with Razorpay integration.

 ## Tech Stack